 - Identify the ruling on the field at the conclusion of every down.
 This includes the status of the football (loose, defense has it, etc.) and any other information such as a penalty flag, injured player or team timeout. - Continue viewing the field until the ruling on the field is determined.
-Once determined, announce that information to booth personnel. - When the RO is reviewing a play to determine whether the game should be stopped: - o Communicate the actions of the offensive team ("The team is in the huddle," "They have broken the huddle," "They are rushing to the line," etc.) to ensure that the replay official makes a warranted stoppage of the game before the start of the next play.
-(The replay official will stop the game to look for more confirming camera shots if the ruling on the field can't be confirmed during this process.)
+Once determined, shift focus to the team next putting the ball in play to ensure Replay Official knows how much time there is to make a decision. - When the RO is reviewing a play to determine whether the game should be stopped: - Communicate the actions of the offensive team ("The team is in the huddle," "They have broken the huddle," "They are rushing to the line," etc.) to ensure that the replay official makes a warranted stoppage of the game before the start of the next play.
+(The replay official will stop the game to look for more confirming camera shots if the ruling on the field can't be upheld during this process.)
 If an assistant communicator is available, they will focus on the field and the communicator will assist the RO with identifying camera angles that will help toward a decision.